otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

-- Security level raised to 224 bits and based on elliptic curve cryptography (ECC).
+- Security level raised to 224 bits and based on Elliptic Curve Cryptography (ECC).
 - Additional protection against transcript decryption in the case of ECC compromise.
 - The cryptographic primitives and protocols have been updated:
   - Deniable authenticated key exchanges using DAKEZ and XZDH [\[1\]](#references).
-    DAKEZ corresponds to online conversations and XZDH to offline conversations.
+    DAKEZ corresponds to interactive conversations and XZDH to non-interactive conversations.
   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
   - Upgraded SHA-1 and SHA-2 to SHA-3.
-  - Switched from AES to XSalsa20.
+  - Switched from AES to XSalsa20 [\[3\]](#references).
 - Explicit instructions for producing forged transcripts using the same functions used to conduct honest conversations.